jgidney44/read_me_first/README.md

 # read_me_first
 Information about my GitHub Portfolio

-Here are a collection of some of my data science projects that I have made since mid 2021 to present.
+Here I am going to store a collection of my data science projects that I have created between 2021 and the present day.

-These show how I have progressed my skills over time.

-The projects in order from most recently created to oldest are:
-  1. Hotel Booking Cancellations
-  2. Wine Quality
-  3. Diamond Price
+The majority of my most sophisticated projects that I completed during my internship I cannot upload since they use company data.
+For example my Four Seasons Property Segmentation task.